GeospatialPython/pyshp/README.md

 balance the geometry and attributes the shapefile will be viewed as corrupt by most shapefile software.

-With auto balanacing you can add either shapes or geometry and update blank entries on either side as needed.
+With auto balancing you can add either shapes or geometry and update blank entries on either side as needed.
 Even if you forget to update an entry the shapefile will still be valid and handled correctly by most shapefile software.